containerbuildsystem/cachito/README.md

 * `cachito_nexus_hoster_password` - the password of the Nexus service account used by Cachito for the Nexus instance that has the hosted repositories.
-This is used instead of `cachito_nexus_password` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For npm" section.
+This is used instead of `cachito_nexus_password` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For Java Script" section.
 If this is set, `cachito_nexus_hoster_username` must also be set.
 * `cachito_nexus_hoster_url` - the URL to the Nexus instance that has the hosted repositories.
-This is used instead of `cachito_nexus_url` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For npm" section.
+This is used instead of `cachito_nexus_url` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For Java Script" section.
 * `cachito_nexus_hoster_username` - the username of the Nexus service account used by Cachito for the Nexus instance that has the hosted repositories.
-This is used instead of `cachito_nexus_username` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For npm" section.
+This is used instead of `cachito_nexus_username` for uploading content if you are using the two Nexus instance approach as described in the "Nexus For Java Script" section.
 If this is set, `cachito_nexus_hoster_password` must also be set.
 * `cachito_nexus_js_hosted_repo_name` - the name of the Nexus hosted repository for JavaScript package managers.
 This defaults to `cachito-js-hosted`.